anndreipopa/Room-Ambiance-Monitor/README.md

 Connecting the components to the ESP32 is straightforward.
 Follow the wiring diagram and pinout table below for a successful setup.

-*(A Fritzing diagram or a real photo of the circuit would be a great addition here.)*

 | Component          | Component Pin    | Connect to ESP32 Pin    |
 | ------------------ | ---------------- | ----------------------- |